aimeos/aimeos-docs/src/infrastructure/view-helpers.md

 # content

-Generates an URL from the paths which are stored in the database.
+Generates a URL from the paths which are stored in the database.

 ```php
 <?= $this->content( 'relative/path/to/media.jpg' ) ?>